-Beginning 1/1/2018, the following Residential Enhanced Staffing add-on may be utilized:

-• Supplemental Habilitation staffing in emergency situations or to meet a participant's temporary medical or behavioral needs.
-Supplemental Habilitation staff can be authorized for no more than 90 calendar days unless a variance is granted by the AE.
+Beginning 1/1/2018, Supplemental Habilitation may be used as a Residential Enhanced Staffing add-on.
+Supplemental Habilitation staffing is used in emergency situations or to meet a participant's temporary medical or behavioral needs and can be authorized for no more than 90 calendar days unless a variance is granted by the AE.
+Supplemental Habilitation may be delivered in a hospital in accordance with Section 1902(h) of the Social Security Act, when the services are: